gboduljak/stanford-compilers-coursework/README.md

 10. (Optionally) To ensure the compiler has been built successfully, execute **run-all-phases-test.sh** in the root of this repository
 	* This script should test all compiler stages and output results similar to [all-tests-output](./all-phases-test.out)

+### macOS (Tested on Catalina)
+**This setup variant is equivalent to the Linux one without setting up coursework environment**
+#### Setup tools and dependencies
+1. Install g++, using brew you can run brew install g++
+	* Ensure that g++-9 is available
+2. Install flex, using brew you can run brew install flex
+	* Link this version of bison using brew link flex --force
+		* You might need to add flex to PATH, possibly using something similar to echo 'export PATH="/usr/local/opt/flex/bin:$PATH"' >> ~/.zshrc
+	* Ensure that running flex actually runs this flex (which flex should return /usr/local/opt/bison/bin/flex)
+3. Install bison, using brew you can run brew install bison
+	* Link this version of bison using brew link bison --force
+		* You might need to add bison to PATH, possibly using something similar to echo 'export PATH="/usr/local/opt/bison/bin:$PATH"' >> ~/.zshrc
+	* Ensure that running bison actually runs this bison (which bison should return /usr/local/opt/bison/bin/bison)
+4. Install spim, using brew you can run brew install spim
+	* cp trap.handler /usr/local/Cellar/spim/{spim-version}/share/exceptions.s (where {spim-version} should be replaced with installed spim version)

+#### Setup project
+1. Clone this repository
+2. Replace Makefiles in each assignment folders (./assignments/PA2, ./assignments/PA3, ./assignments/PA4, ./assignments/PA5) with Makefile.mac makefiles
+3. Run **compile-compiler.sh** in the root of this repository
+	* This script should build all compiler stages separately and link them
+	* You should be able to run compiler using ./coolc in the root of this repository
 ## Potential improvements
 * Refactor complete project
 	* Since this project was built in several assignments, due to the skeleton project build process it was hard to reuse some logic (like traversing the class inheritance graph) so the complete implementation of this compiler consists of only 5 files mentioned in [project structure section](#project-structure) which sometimes duplicate logic from previous steps.